ProbablyStupid/SimpleOpenScreenPlayer/README.md

 # Simple Open Screen Player

-A simple Java Swing Application to display an image on full screen and can be made almost impossible to close.
+A simple Java Swing Application to display an image on full screen and can be made almost **impossible to close**.
 Light-weight and portable.
 Java 8 compatible.

 Found a way to close the application in `-noexit -captureMouse` mode?
 Great!
 Now open a ticket/issue so we can make the application even more robust. 😃